TondaniDEV/TondaniDEV/README.md

-- 👋 Hi, I’m @TondaniDEV
+- 👋 Hi, I’m @Tondanisadiki
-- 👀 I’m interested in software development
+- 👀 No software Development for just Data
-- 🌱 I’m currently learning javascripts
+- 🌱 I’m currently learning Machine learing
-- 💞️ I’m looking to collaborate
+- 💞️ I’m looking to do amazing things
 - 📫 How to reach me via linkedin
 - 😄 Pronouns: Super woman
 - ⚡ Fun fact: I can do literally anything